-Admission to CGOP and a graduate program does not entitle a student to transfer to a program in another academic unit, as defined by the College of Graduate and Outreach Programs.
+Admission to The Graduate School and a graduate program does not entitle a student to transfer to a program in another academic unit, as defined by The Graduate School.

-Any student wishing to change graduate programs must submit a new application for admission, application fee and any updated standardized test scores to the College of Graduate and Outreach Programs.
+Any student wishing to change graduate programs must submit a new application for admission, application fee and any updated standardized test scores to The Graduate School.
 The student is responsible for meeting all academic unit requirements for the desired program.